-Carolin Fleischer-Heininger has joined the German Institute for Japanese Studies (DIJ) in Tokyo as a Senior Research Fellow in October 2023.
+Carolin Fleischer-Heininger joined the German Institute for Japanese Studies (DIJ) in Tokyo as a Senior Research Fellow in October 2023.